-In parallel, the sustainable investment objective and the bindings elements of the investment strategy are continuously monitored by Mirova at two levels:
+In parallel, the sustainable investment objective and the bindings elements of the product are continuously monitored by Mirova at two levels:

-- At the level of Mirova's Sustainability Research team: the analysts responsible for evaluating an investee company monitor news flows and alerts concerning the activities and practices of each investee company to ensure that the company meets the sustainable investment criteria. - At the level of Mirova's Risk Management team: the team monitors not only the regulatory and financial constraints of the product
+- At the level of Mirova's Sustainability Research team: the analysts responsible for evaluating an issuer monitor news flows and alerts concerning the activities and practices of each issuer to ensure that the issuer meets the sustainable investment criteria. - At the level of Mirova's Risk Management team: the team monitors not only the regulatory and financial constraints of the product, but also the compliance with the binding elements of the product.